Terpenes

 Vaping Temperatures

 Vaporizers should provide the option of setting a vape temperature.
 The reason for this is that different cannabinoids and terpenes vaporize at different temperatures.
 If the flower is not heated to a temperature sufficient to vaporize the particular constituents in the flower, these constituents won’t be able to be inhaled and their benefits will be lost.
+In exxploring the vaporizing temperature (boiling point), the literature is not always consistent.

 Lower Temperatures